The transport sector is one of the most impactful sectors across society in a few different ways.

 What Causes Transport Pollution To Have An Impact On The Environment & Humans

-The combustion of petroleum based fuels and fossil fuel based fuels at the operation stage is perhaps the main cause of impact
+The combustion of petroleum based fuels and fossil fuel based fuels at the operation stage is perhaps the main cause of impact right now

 Other contributing factors might arise at the different stages of a vehicle’s lifecycle – including sourcing and mining of materials, leaking oil, waste disposal and scrapping of a vehicle (as well as recycling), and more